- Inpatient Consult Service

 - Fellow’s Continuity Clinic

 - Advanced Endoscopy / ERCP / EUS

 Below is a summary of each year’s curriculum.
 Please see the full curriculum document for granular and detailed explanations.

-In year I, each first-year fellow will spend 7 months on Consult Service (during which they do inpatient consults and procedures), 4 1/2 months of protected endoscopy rotation to facilitate endoscopic skills, and two weeks of nutrition support elective.
+In year I, each first-year fellow will spend 7 months on Consult Service (during which they do inpatient consults and procedures), 4 1/2 months of protected endoscopy rotation to facilitate endoscopic skills, and two weeks of motility elective.
+There is also a two week research elective at the end of the year, to begin preparation for research during second year.
 By the end of the first year, the fellows have been able to meet the requirements for competency in the basic endoscopic core procedures of Gastroenterology.

-In year II, 8 months are set aside for the fellow to participate in a dedicated research project, and 4 months are set aside for participation in a Transplant Hepatology rotation.
+In year II, 6 months are set aside for the fellow to participate in a dedicated research project, and 5 months are set aside for participation in a Transplant Hepatology rotation.
 The Transplant Hepatology rotation is a saturated outpatient and inpatient experience in pre- and post-liver transplant assessment and management with our Transplant Hepatology attendings.
-Second-year fellows are sponsored to attend the annual national Digestive Disease Week conference held in May, which is an extensive scientific session on clinical and bench research in Gastroenterology and Hepatology, sponsored by the major professional societies in these disciplines.
+There is also a two week nutrition elective.

-Our program will provide exposure of these advanced procedures to each fellow.
+Our program will provide exposure to these advanced procedures to each fellow.
 We reserve the right to subjectively identify which trainee, if any, possesses sufficient skill to be considered for full training in such a procedure, with the intention to credential the trainee in that procedure if they demonstrate sufficient competence.
 This specifically means that not every fellow will be trained to a level of competence in ERCP and/or EUS.